RayBB/openlibrary-docs/Generating-Data-Dumps.md

 # Examine the dump process logs
 1. Log into the host `ol-home0`
 2. `docker logs openlibrary_cron-jobs_1 2>&1 | grep openlibrary.dump | less`
+    * Or to follow the logs during the process: `docker logs openlibrary_cron-jobs_1 --follow`

 # Related Issues